katriellucas/lecarde-2/README.md

 `ADDED` - "Ring of Fury mode" embedded texts in pause menu as indication when you're currently in gameplay of Ring of Fury mode.
 (Aceearly1993)
 `CHANGED` - Color brightness of "Ring of Fury mode" texts for better visibility.
 (Aceearly1993)
 `CHANGED` - Translate rest of untranslated parts in Simplified Chinese and Japanese counterparts in pause menu to match the translation quality in Chronicles of the Wolf.
 (Aceearly1993)
-`BETA` - Situation of Windows Vista compatibility to be identcial to original.
+`BETA` - Situation of Windows Vista compatibility to be identical to original.
 (Aceearly1993)

 #### [1.2.8] - 2023/10/15 ####